 - The maximum age may vary.
 Some plans have a maximum age limit of 60 years while some allow entry till 80 years.

 - All members must be active and full-time members of the group.

 Conclusion: Group insurance offers a smart and convenient option to cover all members of a group under the same plan.
 Such a plan offers several benefits to individual members as well as the group as a whole.

-The Group Advantage Term Plan by Canara HSBC Oriental Bank of Commerce Life Insurance is a non-linked one-year term plan for non-employer employee groups.
+The Group Advantage Term Plan by Canara HSBC Life Insurance is a non-linked one-year term plan for non-employer employee groups.
 This plan provides life cover to group members and secures their family against uncertainties of life.
 In this plan, you can opt for a fixed sum assured or a linearly reducing one.
 It also provides flexibility to modify the benefit and coverage.